madhav-madhusoodanan/Rhino/README.md

 # The Rhino database

 An in-memory database written in pure Rust <br />
-More specifically, a server written using the **Actix Web** framework
+More specifically, a stateful server written using the **Actix Web** framework

 (Still under development)